 EEOC – The Equal Employment Opportunity Commission, or EEOC, is a United States federal agency tasked with ending employment discrimination in the United States.
 Signed into law by President John F. Kennedy by Executive Order 10925, it can bring suit on behalf of alleged victims of discrimination against private employers.
 It also serves as an adjudicatory for claims of discrimination brought against federal agencies.

-Emod – Stands for “experience modifier”, and is a rate modifier used by the NCCI (National Council for Compensation Insurance) to define the risk of a particular employer.
-Each company/entity has its own Emod, and this Emod is determined based on the previous three years of loss experience on a company’s workers compensation policy.
+Emod – Stands for “experience modifier”, and is a rate modifier used by the NCCI (National Council for Compensation Insurance) to define the risk of industrial injury for a particular employer.
+Each company/entity has its own Emod, and this Emod is determined based on its previous three years of loss experience.

 EPA – The Environmental Protection Agency (EPA or sometimes USEPA) is an agency of the federal government of the United States charged with protecting human health and with safeguarding the natural environment: air, water, and land.